code-423n4/2023-08-arbitrum-findings/data/HE1M-Q.md

 It is better that governor be able to remove a contender even during voting period.
 Also, a contender should be able to remove himself.

 Or it was better to have a pending mode between the time the nominee election is created and the time the voting starts.
 During this pending mode, all the contenders should be added, and the nomineeVetter should check their compliance.

+### Q7

+Suppose the member A should be removed for any reason.
+So, 9/12 is required to remove member A. Let's say, 3 members are from the same organization, and decides to support member A, so they will refuse to cast vote in favor of removal of member A. For sure, member A will not cast vote in favor of removal of himself.
+So, there will be 4 votes not in favor of removal of member A. So, only 8/12 are in favor.
+As a result, member A can not be removed through the security council, and it should be done only through DAO that takes time.

+It was better to reduce the threshold to 8/12 or make the 3-from-the-same-organizaion more strict and reduce it to 2.